 Before you start applying, it's a good idea to collect all the information you'll need.
 You can't save the page and come back to it later, so it's a good idea to make sure the request is complete before you send it.
+It may also be worth having the information in a word or similar document so you can just copy and paste it and have a record of what you sent.
 If you miss anything at this stage don't worry, you can also add information later when the assessment process starts.